elastic/connectors/docs/sync-rules/SALESFORCE.md

 ### Fetching documents with all standard and custom fields / only custom fields / only standard fields

 #### Example
-Fetch documents with all standard and custom for Account object
+Fetch documents with all standard and custom fields for Account object

 ```json
 [